PART I – What is Chinese Family Camp (Midwest)?

 Will any parts of VCFC be recorded?
 Screenshots?

 Many of the sessions will be recorded and the fun parts might be published to the CFC Youtube page

 Any participant can make a screenshot of whatever is appearing on the VCFC Zoom webinar session at any time.
 If you do not wish to be visible for recordings or screenshots, you may disable your video-camera.

 How much does attending Family Camp cost?
 What is covered?

-There is a lodging option for teenagers only, if they are interested and have their parents’ permission.
-See page 2 of any registration form for details.
+What is Teen/YA lodging?
+There is a lodging option specifically for teenager and/or young adults, if they are interested and have their parents’ permission.
+See the Registration Information Packet for details.

 Is Family Camp for Christians only?

 No. Family Camp activities have no specific orientation to any religion.
 (I don’t think you even need to be Chinese!!)